Ybalrid/dotfiles/README.md

 **Obviously** this folder should look pretty empty since every file starting with a dot is hidden on proper operating systems :wink:

+Also, this comes without any warranty of any kind, about it's usefullness or the fact that theses files may or may not work on your system

 ## Software configuration

 I'm running the following software.
 Depending on what you are pulling from this folder, you may need some of these installed